 Let me give you an example calculation for a 4×4 grow tent, which is a pretty common size among indoor growers:

 Most 4×4 tents measure 48in x 48 in x 80 in.
 So the total volume of air in a 4×4 grow tent is 4ft (length) x 4ft (width) x 6.667ft (height) = 106.67 cubic feet.
 But that doesn’t mean you need a 106 cfm fan.

-So for a 4×4 grow tent with an area of ~106 cubic feet, a grow tent fan (inline fan) rated for ~200cfm would get the job done.
+So for a 4×4 grow tent with an area of ~106 cubic feet, a grow tent fan (inline fan) rated for ~215cfm would get the job done.

 What size fan is needed for other grow tent sizes?

-Note: grow tent fans aren’t always manufactured to the exact CFM output you need, so you may have to go over by 50-100cfm when picking a fan.
+Note: Grow tent inline fans aren’t manufactured to the exact CFM output you need, so you may have to go over by 50-100cfm when picking a fan.
 I recommend a fan with adjustable speed settings like the AC Infinity S or T Series so you can adjust the CFM to your specific requirement.

 The AC Infinity fans mentioned below come with 10 speed settings, so if you only require 100cfm, you can buy the smallest model – a 205cfm fan, and run it on the middle setting for 100cfm.

 There are two options for placement of your grow tent fan.
 Installing inside or outside the grow tent will work.
 What’s the difference?
 If you choose outside, the fan will pull air from the inside of your tent to the outside, via a duct on the top corner of your tent.